dotnet/csharpstandard/standard/types.md

 Element names within a tuple type shall be distinct.
 A tuple element name of the form `ItemX`, where `X` is any sequence of non-`0`-initiated decimal digits that could represent the position of a tuple element, is only permitted at the position denoted by `X`.

 The optional element names are not represented in the `ValueTuple<...>` types, and are not stored in the runtime representation of a tuple value.
-All tuple types with the same arity and identity-convertible sequences of element types, as well the corresponding constructed `ValueTuple<...>` type are runtime interchangeable (§10.2.2).
+Identity conversions (§10.2.2) exist between tuples with identity-convertible sequences of element types

 The `new` operator [§12.8.16.2](expressions.md#128162-object-creation-expressions) cannot be applied with the tuple type syntax `new (T1, ..., Tn)`.
 Tuple values can be created from tuple expressions ([§12.8.6](expressions.md#1286-tuple-expressions)), or by applying the `new` operator directly to a type constructed from `ValueTuple<...>`.